QSL image: Vintage Vermont Postcard,"Mt. Mansfield"

 My satellite base station, used primarily for the linear transponder sats, consists of a FT-847, MD-100 mic and ARROW II yagi set-up for indoor operation.

 My HF/6M rigs are a Ten Tec Eagle with MD-200 mic, and an IC-706MKIIG with a Heil HM-IC mic, and AT-7000 tuner.
-I use various wire antennas and a 6M KU4AB loop.
-This combo is being used to chase HF DXCC & VUCC~6M.
+I use various end-fed wire antennas and a 6M KU4AB loop at 35'.
+This combo is being used to chase HF DXCC & VUCC~6M stations.
 Recently, I've added a Signalink USB interface.
 I am active on PSK31/RTTY using cocoaModem 2.0 and Fldigi software, and on JT65-HF.

 I enjoy the exchange of traditional paper QSLs.
-I always include a SASE and/or greenstamps with my requests and would appreciate the same from you, when you request my confirmation.
+I always include a SASE and/or greenstamps with my requests and would appreciate the same from you, if you request my confirmation.

 On HF/6M, I routinely upload all of my logs to LoTW.